Segelzwerg/Rechnung/.github/CONTRIBUTING.md

 ## Found a bug?

-Please, check the issue list if someelse already reported it.
+Please, check the issue list if someone else already reported it.
 In such case maybe you can add additional information to the existing one.
 If noone else has reported it, please, create a new issue.

 ### New Issue